zerokarmaleft/similarity/README.md

 	similarity.playground=> (bootstrap)
 	nil
 ```
 Finally, pretty print the sample dataset, which is simply a vector of 2-tuples.
 Each 2-tuple represents a document's id and content, respectively.
-The `similarity` query takes 5 parameters - the input dataset, the document id, the threshold for similarity (between 0.0 and 1.0), the size of the k-shingles, and the number of hash functions used for minhashing.
+The `similarity` query takes 5 parameters - the input dataset, the document id, the threshold for similarity (between 0.0 and 1.0), the size of the k-shingles, the number of hash functions used for minhashing, and the number of bands used for locality-sensitive hashing (which must divide the previous parameter for hashing into bands with equal number of rows).
 ```
 	similarity.playground=> (use 'clojure.pprint)
 	nil